Markus Ritter preview: a dark Knight on Kickstarter

 Most scenes are formed of still images and clicking on certain hotspots will result in a video.
 The change between these two elements isn’t always smooth and there are frequently jerky transitions, but there are some interesting angles and movie-like ideas for which the inexperienced development team deserve praise for their effort.
 The stills have only been taken from one direction so it can sometimes feel as though you’re walking down a path backwards, but this can be helpful when you’re trying to navigate a maze.

 The largest puzzle in The Lost Family involves one such labyrinth.
 Markus is tasked with finding a specific grave within a cemetery and you’ll find yourself walking in circles as many routes lead back to the start.
-I love it when challenges have you reaching for a pen and paper, and this is what Pete and I found ourselves doing here as we tried to reach the heart of the location.
+I love it when challenges have you reaching for a pen and paper, and this is what we found ourselves doing here as we tried to reach the heart of the location.
 Other puzzles are very simple but enjoyable enough, such as finding a way to melt a pot of ice to get at a key.

 There are some small inconsistencies in terms of the story and videos.
 For example, when Markus receives a phone call from his publisher warning that she needs him to be at her office with his photographs by 14:00 in the afternoon, it’s hard not to notice that the clock on the oven says it’s already 15:15 when he makes his morning coffee.
 There are also some localisation issues including spelling mistakes and incorrect words, along with phrases where it feels like something has been lost in translation.